-[None entered]
+Partner Description [None entered]

-• Factors Impacting the Products and/or Services:

-Funding for this service area is dependent upon the VRC being able to transfer the amount specified in the Appropriations Act to the general fund at the end of the fiscal year.
-If the VRC incurs expenditures that reduce this balance, then the amount of funds available for marketing will also be reduced.

-- Anticipated Changes to the Products and/or Services This is a fairly new service area and it is difficult to anticipate any changes to the products and services at this time. - Listing of Products and/or Services - Grants The marketing committee will award grants and contracts to worthy entities for marketing and promoting the horse industry in Virginia.
+- Factors Impacting the Products and/or Services: - Funding for this service area is dependent upon the VRC being able to transfer the amount specified in the Appropriations Act to the general fund at the end of the fiscal year.
+If the VRC incurs expenditures that reduce this balance, then the amount of funds available for marketing will also be reduced. - Anticipated Changes to the Products and/or Services - This is a new service area and it is difficult to anticipate any changes to the products and services at this time other than the fact that funding for this area depends entirely on the wagering activity in Virginia. - Listing of Products and/or Services - Grants The marketing committee will award grants and contracts to worthy entities for marketing and promoting the horse industry in Virginia.